avil13/php-master/README.md

 - nginx
 - phpmyadmin

+You should already have docker and docker-compose.

 # Project structure

 - etc - folder with configs, including nginx
 - www - folder with sites.
-- make_site.sh - a script for quickly adding a new site folder to it, nginx config and generating an ssl certificate.
+- add_site.sh - a script for quickly adding a new site folder to it, nginx config and generating an ssl certificate.

-# Запуск
+# Start

-You should already have docker and docker-compose.
+Anything you might need can be done with the `make` command.

+## If you want to work with your hands

 At the root of the project